cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 3. Clock drifts.
 4. The delay for processing a block.

 A validator could also change `timeout_commit` to 0s in its node's config file.
-That means whenever this validator proposes a block, the block time will be 2s (not 6s!).
+That means whenever THIS validator proposes a block, the block time will be 2s (not 6s!).

 Because 1-3 are out of your (and our) control, **we can't have constant block